Nominations open for 2021 Daily Mirror Pride of Britain Awards | ITV News

 Nominations open for 2021 Daily Mirror Pride of Britain Awards

-Here at ITV Border, we want to celebrate our region's unsung heroes - and we need your help.
+Here at ITV Calendar, we want to celebrate our region's unsung heroes - and we need your help.

 Every year we select someone to represent our region in the Daily Mirror Pride of Britain Awards - and this year, despite the pandemic, is no different.

-We're looking for the ITV Border Fundraiser of the Year - and you just might know who that is.
+We're looking for the ITV Calendar Fundraiser of the Year - and you just might know who that is.

 They could be loyal supporters of our cherished charities and good causes, or perhaps they're someone who dug deep during the pandemic crisis to help out their local community.